Invokana Ketoacidosis Kidney Failure Attorney

 - Urinary tract infections

-In May 2015, the FDA issued a Safety Communication for all drugs in the SGLT2 inhibitor class, including Invokana, after receiving 20 reports of patients who developed diabetic ketoacidosis.
+In December 2015, the FDA issued a Safety Communication for all drugs in the SGLT2 inhibitor class, including Invokana, after receiving many reports of patients who developed diabetic ketoacidosis.

 Diabetic ketoacidosis (DKA) is a serious complication of diabetes that occurs when the body produces high levels of blood ketones.